David D. Pearce: Career

 On an Una Chapman Cox fellowship in 1992-93, he wrote a book on diplomacy and the media.
 Wary Partners: Diplomats and the Media was published by Congressional Quarterly in 1994.
 From 1994-97, he was Consul General in Dubai and from 1997-2001 he served as Deputy Chief of Mission at the U.S. Embassy in Damascus.
 From September 2001 to July 2003, he was Director of the Department of State’s Office of Northern Gulf Affairs, with responsibility for Iraq and Iran.
 In May–June 2003, Pearce served with the Coalition Provisional Authority in Baghdad.
 He was Chief of Mission and Consul General at the United States Consulate General in Jerusalem from September 29, 2003 through July 2005, and then Minister Counselor for Political Affairs at the United States Embassy in Rome from 2005-2008.
 While in Rome, he served two excursion tours to Iraq, in March–April 2007 and September 2007-March 2008, as a senior adviser to Ambassador Ryan Crocker.

 President George W. Bush nominated him to become ambassador to Algeria on June 28, 2008, and he served there until 2011.
 He later became the Assistant Chief of Mission at the U.S. Embassy in Kabul, Afghanistan.
 After serving as the Senior Deputy, and then the Acting, United States Special Representative for Afghanistan and Pakistan, as well as a Deputy Assistant Secretary of State for South Asia, Pearce was nominated by President Obama to become Ambassador to Greece on 21 June 2013.
-He retired from the U.S. Foreign Service in November 2016.
+He retired from the U.S. Foreign Service in November 2016, and is now a painter who also sells his work online via his company David D. Pearce Fine Art.